wix-incubator/DetoxRecorder/README.md

 #### Recording Controls

 During recording you will see that a new bar is displayed at the top of the screen.
 This bar contains recording controls that add additional functionality, as well as settings to augment the recording experience in your app.
+You can collapse the bar to minimize its interference with your content.